 The program is open to male and female students.
 Freshmen may enroll in the four-year program, and sophomores through graduate students with at least two undergraduate or graduate academic years remaining at UNT may apply for the two-year program.
 Deviations from these two programs must be approved by the chair of the division.
 Students who complete either program with at least a bachelor's degree are awarded commissions as U.S. Air Force officers.

 Enrollment procedures for the first two years of Air Force ROTC, known as the General Military Course (GMC), are the same as for any other course at UNT.
-After completing the GMC, students who wish to compete for the last two years of the program, known as the Professional Officer Course (POC), must attain satisfactory results on the Air Force Officer Qualifying Test and physical fitness test, as well as an Air Force medical examination.
+After completing the GMC, students who wish to compete for the last two years of the program, known as the Professional Officer Course (POC), must attain a satisfactory result on the Air Force Officer Qualifying Test, as well as an Air Force medical examination.

 Once these requirements have been met, students must attend four weeks of paid summer training at an Air Force base.
-During the last two years of the program, each student receives $200 per month, tax free, for the duration of the school year.
-Students in the program also receive $1,500 for tuition and fees and $225 for books during each semester as long as their GPA is above 2.35 and they are 27 or younger prior to graduation.
+During the last two years of the program, each student receives $150 per month, tax free, for the duration of the school year.
+Students in the program also receive $850 for tuition and fees and $150 for books during each semester as long as their GPA is above 2.35 and they are 27 or younger.
 Each student accepted to the POC must become a member of the Air Force Reserve (Obligated Reserve Section).

 1. Meet eligibility requirements 1-5 of the four-year program.

-6. Complete a paid five-week summer training course at an Air Force base prior to fall enrollment.
+5. Complete a paid six-week summer training course at an Air Force base prior to fall enrollment.

-Completion of 12 semester hours of upper division ROTC courses can be substituted for PSCI 1050 with prior written approval from the student's major department.
+Completion of 12 semester hours of upper division ROTC courses can be substituted for 3 hours of political science or history credit with prior written approval from the student's major department.